Content Slideshow Widget

 Title - This name is displayed above the content of the slideshow.
 It can be left blank or contain up to 140 characters.

 Description - This text is displayed below the title and above the content of the slideshow.
 There is no limit to the amount of text that can be placed here.

 Channel type - This option lets you choose the type of channel that you would like to display content from.
 These options include Blog, Forum, and Calendar channels.
 The Channel type that you select will determine what channels you will be able to select in the following channel options.
 For example, selecting Blog as the channel type will result in only Blog channels being displayed and selectable from the channel options.

 Channel - Selecting the text box will produce a dropdown menu with the channels that content can be displayed from.
-Only channels that match the type selected in channel type are shown.
+Only channels that match the type selected in the channel type are shown.
 Next to each channel’s name will also be a number indicating the amount of content present in that channel.

 Slides - Determines how many slides the slideshow will cycle through.
 This value ranges from 1 to 20 and the default value is 5.
 These slides are always ordered from most recent to least recent, when displaying content from the connected channel.
 Pinning a blog article will not affect the ordering of slideshow.
 If using a slideshow to display forum posts, be aware that replies to a forum discussion will make it more recent, changing the order of the slideshow presentation.
 A slideshow displaying calendar events will only show upcoming events up to 6 months in the future.
 The slideshow will cycle back to the first slide after having displayed the last slide.

 Time - This feature allows you to determine how long each individual slide will stay on the screen before cycling.
 The value ranges from 3 to 20 seconds with a default value of 10 seconds.

 Transition - The Fade option causes an old slide to fade out while the next slide in the cycle fades in.
 The Slide option causes slides to move from left to right.